AmirRezaEskandarani/AmirRezaEskandarani/README.md

 <br>

 - A passionate Data Scientist
-- Love to code with Python and solve problems
+- Love to code and solve problems
 - Check my *[LinkedIn](https://www.linkedin.com/in/amirreza-eskandarani/)* for more details